+44 (0)20 7822 1200

 Luka has also gained experience of high-level Conflict of Laws disputes before the English Courts.
 He has worked on landmark cases before the High Court, Court of Appeal and Supreme Court.

-(led by Charles Dougherty QC), an ongoing High Court case in which the Claimant, a former soldier, seeks to claim in respect of injuries suffered whilst he was stationed abroad.
+(led by Charles Dougherty QC), an ongoing High Court case in which the Claimant, a former soldier stationed in Germany in the 1990s, seeks to claim in respect of injuries suffered during training.

 - Howe v MIB (2016)